-Our current Board consists of our President and CEO, James C. Grech, and nine independent directors: Bob Malone (Chair), Samantha B. Algaze, Andrea E. Bertone, William H. Champion, Nicholas J. Chirekos, Stephen E. Gorman, Joe W. Laymon, David J. Miller, and Michael W. Sutherlin.
-All of our current Board members were elected to serve for a one-year term at the 2021 Annual Meeting, except for James C. Grech, who joined the Board in June 2021.
+Our current Board consists of our President and CEO, James C. Grech, and eight independent directors: Bob Malone (Chair), Samantha B. Algaze, Andrea E. Bertone, William H. Champion, Nicholas J. Chirekos, Stephen E. Gorman, Joe W. Laymon, and David J. Miller.
+All of our current Board members were elected to serve for a one-year term at the 2022 Annual Meeting.